Understanding group RESPs

 Making contributions

 You have to make regular contributions according to a set schedule.
-Here’s what happens if you miss a contributionContribution Money that you put into a savings or investment plan.+ read full definition:
+Here’s what happens if you miss a contribution:

 How your money is invested